By Cat, Aug 2007 (Photo of Cat’s Spice Rack, right, by Cat)

 - Includes: Ginger, Licorice Root, Mint, Mustard, Nettles, Nutmeg & Mace, Onion, Oregano, Paprika, Parsley, Rosemary, Saffron, Sage, Sumac, Tarragon, Thyme, Turmeric

 - See also: 1.
-Individual Herbs & Spices, A – F; 2.
-Ancient Medicine; 2.
-Curries & Blends; 3.
-Anti-inflammatory Herbs & Spices and How to Use Them; 4.
-Other sites: Mercola: several articles on herbs & spices (1)
+Herbs & Spices (About); 2.
+Individual Herbs & Spices, A – F; 3.
+Ancient Medicine; 4.
+Curries & Blends; 5.
+Anti-inflammatory Herbs & Spices and How to Use Them; Other sites: 1.
+Mercola: several articles on herbs & spices (1)

 Ginger is from the rhizome (root) of the ginger plant, and is a relative of turmeric.
 Its most well known health benefit is that of soothing digestive distress, especially during recovery from parasitic infections.
 In double-blind studies, it has been shown to be more effective than Dramamine in relieving motion sickness.

 Ginger is great for warming the body and flavor of foods.
 It has been used as a food preservative.
 It is high in the minerals: potassium, magnesium, copper, manganese; and in vitamins B6s: choline & folate.
 (1, 2) Eating a bite of ginger (or sipping on ginger tea) between bites of food will help increase the saliva in your mouth, which in turn improves your digestion.